2014 Boston brownstone fire: Investigation

 On April 4, a number of fire officials, including Boston Fire Commissioner John Hasson, blamed the fire on sparks originating from welding being done on a nearby iron railing.
 The welders, according to these officials, were operating without a permit and apparently tried to warn others after the fire started.
-However, the welders did not call 9-1-1, which prompted Ken Donnelly and other Massachusetts politicians to call for criminal charges to be brought against the welding company.
+However, the welders did not call 9-1-1, which prompted state senator Ken Donnelly and other Massachusetts politicians to call for criminal charges to be brought against the welding company.

 On April 22, the Boston Herald reported that Franklin Knotts, the property manager of the building where the fire killed the two firefighters (located at 298 Beacon Street), had filed an affidavit against D&J Iron Works, the Malden-based welding company whose employees had been blamed for starting the fire.
 In his affidavit, Knotts accused the employees working on the railing on an adjacent building (located on 296 Beacon Street) of driving away from the fire in their truck.
-The lawsuit itself was filed by Herbert Lerman, who is the executor of the estate of the building's owner, Michael J. Callahan.
+The lawsuit itself was filed by Herbert Lerman, the executor of the estate of the building's owner, Michael J. Callahan.
 The supposed president of D&J Iron Works, Giuseppe Falcone, responded that this company does not exist and that he was therefore not responsible for the fire in any way.

 A criminal investigation formally concluded in April 2015.
-No criminal charges were pressed against D&J Ironworks for the nine-alarm fire, and according to a statement from Suffolk District Attorney Dan Conley, the yearlong in-depth investigation revealed that while carelessness caused a pair of welders to accidentally start the fire at 298 Beacon St. on March 26, 2014, their actions did not constitute reckless or knowing endangerment of human life - hence, no involuntary manslaughter charges.
+No criminal charges were pressed against D&J Iron Works for the nine-alarm fire, and according to a statement from Suffolk County District Attorney Daniel F. Conley, the yearlong in-depth investigation revealed that while carelessness caused a pair of welders to accidentally start the fire at 298 Beacon St. on March 26, 2014, their actions did not constitute reckless or knowing endangerment of human life—hence, no involuntary manslaughter charges.
 “We cannot in good faith seek criminal charges for an accident, even one with consequences so tragically devastating,” said Conley.
 “Some 60 years of Massachusetts jurisprudence have made clear that negligence, even gross negligence, is in the hands of our civil courts.”

-In March 2016, a report released by the National Institute for Occupational Safety and Health concluded that the Boston Fire Department was partly to blame for the deaths of Walsh and Kennedy.
+In March 2016, a report released by the National Institute for Occupational Safety and Health (NIOSH) concluded that the Boston Fire Department was partly to blame for the deaths of Walsh and Kennedy, citing "a lack of training, inadequate staffing, and failure to identify the high-risks involved with the blaze."